 "Barbanginy!"
 Gwen recognised the energy right away.
 "That's Almudj's lightning!"

-“B-ba-barga… sorry…” Magister Wen sprang her tongue on the first attempt.
-“The fabled, mythical serpent of Australis, no?
+"B-ba-Barga… sorry…" Magister Wen sprang her tongue on the first attempt.
+"The fabled, mythical serpent of Australis, no?
 A fascinating existence, to be sure.
 Extinct, in fact, anywhere humanity has made their domain.
 Your report was an equally fascinating read.
-Maybe the Cryptozoology folks would like a chat.
 For our interests, are you able to incant or summon this admixtured lightning?
 What did you call it?"

 "Yet, you've cast this Barbanginy before?"

-“Once or twice before, yes, when the serpent’s will was with me.”
-Gwen's voice took on a forlorn tone.
+"Once or twice before, yes, with Almudj's help."
+Gwen's voice grew low.
 Where was Almudj now?
 Asleep somewhere, maybe in Uluru, mayhap coiled up deep underground, perhaps resting upon a rainbow.
-She felt an impulsive desire to see her 'kin' again but knew her want to be an irresponsible fancy.

 Wen materialised a seed and floated it toward the centre of the Spectrometer's suspension field.